gustavotoral/cybersecurity-portfolio/labs/soc-home-lab/03-emulations/README.md

         ↓
 Wazuh Manager
         ↓
-Wazuh Dashboard
+Rule 60122 — Individual Logon Failures
+        ↓
+Rule 60204 — Multiple Windows Logon Failures
 ```

-The important result was not simply that an alert appeared.
+The important result was not simply that events appeared in the dashboard.

-I was able to connect the activity generated from Kali to the Windows event data and then verify that the same activity was available for analysis in Wazuh.
+I was able to connect the activity generated from Kali to the Windows authentication evidence and then verify that Wazuh correlated the repeated failures into a higher-severity detection.

 ---